Revisiting Model Stitching In the Foundation Model Era: Model Stitching for VFMs

 We want to emphasize that all the parameters in $T^N_{\phi}$ and $ R^n_{\theta}$ are \textbf{frozen}; only the stitch layer $S$ is trainable.
 Following~\cite{csiszarik2021similarity, bansal2021revisiting}, for a given task, the source and target models are stitchable if the stitched model $F$ has limited performance degradation compared to the target model $f_\phi$.

-\subsection{How To Train the Stitch Layer?}
+\subsection{How to Train the Stitch Layer?}

-To answer whether heterogeneous VFMs are stitchable, we first explore fundamental question: \textit{Are existing stitching approaches still effective for VFMs?} Two training strategies are most common (see \autoref{fig:demo}): (1) Layer Feature Matching~\cite{csiszarik2021similarity} and (2) Task Loss Training~\cite{bansal2021revisiting}.
-In the following sections, we aim to conduct controlled experiments to evaluate their compatibility with VFM.
+To answer whether heterogeneous VFMs are stitchable, we first explore the fundamental question: \textit{Are existing stitching approaches still effective for VFMs?} Two training strategies are most common (see \autoref{fig:demo}): (1) Layer Feature Matching~\cite{csiszarik2021similarity} and (2) Task Loss Training~\cite{bansal2021revisiting}.
+In the following sections, we aim to conduct controlled experiments to evaluate their compatibility with VFMs.

-\mypar{Experiment Setup} We start with two VFMs that are commonly used across domains: DINOv2-L~\cite{oquab2023dinov2} which is trained with only vision data (LVD-142M) in a self-supervised manner and SigLIP2-L~\cite{siglip2}, which is trained on vision-language data (WebLI)~\cite{chen2022pali} with both vision self-supervised loss and language supervised loss.
+\mypar{Experiment Setup} We start with two commonly used VFMs: DINOv2-L~\cite{oquab2023dinov2} trained with only vision data (LVD-142M) in a self-supervised manner, and SigLIP2-L~\cite{siglip2} trained on vision-language data (WebLI)~\cite{chen2022pali} with both vision self-supervised loss and language supervised loss.
 Both VFMs have 24 layers.
-In the following control studies, we choose a two-layer perceptron with ReLU (MLP) as the stitch layer since it's a common feature projector for self-supervised learning~\cite{chen2020simple} and multimodal LLM (\eg LLaVA-1.5~\cite{liu2024improved}).
+In the following control studies, we use a two-layer perceptron with ReLU (MLP) as the stitch layer, as it's a common feature projector for self-supervised learning~\cite{chen2020simple} and multimodal LLMs (\eg LLaVA-1.5~\cite{liu2024improved}).
 We focus first on image classification with fMoW~\cite{christie2018functional}, a challenging and commonly used fine-tuning dataset for VFM evaluation~\cite{fini2025multimodal}.
-More setup details are provided in the Appendix.
-Detailed investigation of stitch layer families, datasets, and tasks will be discussed in the latter sections.
+More setup details are provided in Appendix.
+Detailed investigation of stitch layer families, datasets, VFM, and evaluation tasks will be discussed in the latter sections.